ondato/ondato-sdk-android/README.md

         })
 ```

 Congratulations!
 You have successfully started the flow.

 ## Getting logs

 To get Ondato logs as `String` use `Ondato.getLogs()`.

-## Customising SDK
+## Customizing SDK

 ### 1. Loading Screen
 You can override the default fragment used to show loading state by setting `.setLoadingScreenProvider()` when building config.